mickvangelderen/challenge-watch-cli/README.md

 ## Lessons
  - Github actions work great!
- - Writing cross-platform command line tests for programs that never finish is a bit messy:
-   - writing to stdin and reading from stdout and stderr requires threading or use of something like [mio](https://github.com/tokio-rs/mio).
+ - Writing cross-platform command line tests for programs that never finish is a bit messy: writing to stdin and reading from stdout and stderr requires threading or use of something like [mio](https://github.com/tokio-rs/mio).
-   - I'm not exactly sure how to ensure the program has spawned and I hooked into stdout, there's a `thread::sleep` now.
  - I remembered `notify` from when I used it to implement hot reloading of GLSL shaders in [my 3D renderer](https://github.com/mickvangelderen/clustered-light-shading) written in Rust using not much other than OpenGL, an imaging and math library.
-It's good to know the time I spent learning then is helping me today.
+It's good to know the time I spent learning then is helping me today, and I should continue to be curious.